elvis-sik/palindromic-roman-nums/README.md

 A (brute force) answer to the question: how many Roman numerals are palindromic?

-We know a lot about decimal palindromic numbers.
+A lot is known about decimal palindromic numbers.
 By contrast, as far as we know, even though Roman numerals have been around for a long time, nobody had determined how many of them are.